greggcorp/Greggcorp/contact.md

 permalink: /contact/
 ---

 Have a question?
-Want to book Gregg for your conference or company event?
+Want to book Gregg for your conference, company event, or book club?
 Please get in touch!

 <div id="formview">
 <form